tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 Jumping and conditions:
 jmp a    11 000 011  3  Unconditional jump.
 Set condition:
-cpi #    11 111 110  2  Compare # to A. Store true or false into compareResult(Zero bit).
+cpi #    11 111 110  2  Compare # to A. Store true or false into flagZeroBit(Zero bit).
 Conditional jumps:
+JNZ a     11 000 010 lb hb          Jump to a, if Zero bit flag is not set (equals 0).
-jnc a    11 010 010  3  Jump to a, if Carry bit flag is not set (equals 0). jz  a    11 001 010  3  Jump to a, if zero bit flag is set (equals 1).
+JZ a      11 001 010 lb hb          Jump to a, if zero bit flag is set (equals 1).
+Already tested.
+JNC a     11 010 010 lb hb          Jump to a, if Carry bit flag is not set (equals 0).
+Already tested.
+JC a      11 011 010 lb hb          Jump to a, if Carry bit flag is set (equals 1).

 Logical and bitwise:
 ani #    11 100 110  2  AND # (immediate db) with register A.